|

 Where you can get a valuation When you buy a new piece of jewellery, a valuation certificate from the retailer is acceptable as long as there is a full and detailed description of the item on the certificate and, most importantly, the valuation figure that appears on the certificate is the same as the price actually paid.
 The only exception to this is when a retailer who has one or two genuine clearance sales per year sells a product at a genuine discounted price and where that retailer believes that it would not be able to replace the item for the price actually paid.
 For pre-owned jewellery we recommend consumers use an National Council of Jewellery Valuer registered valuer to value their jewellery or check that the person valuing your jewellery has the appropriate qualifications for assessing jewellery.
 There is no legal obligation for a jeweller to give you a valuation certificate when you buy an item.
 However, many jewellers will often offer to provide a valuation certificate, particularly for items above $1,000.
 They may charge a fee for producing the valuation certificate. | |

-Finding a jewellery valuerIn Australia, an individual does not have to be a member of a professional body to provide jewellery valuations.
-It is up to you to find a suitably qualified valuer in line with your jewellery valuing needs.
+Finding a jewellery valuerIn Australia, individuals are not required to be members of a professional body to provide jewellery valuation services.
+As such, consumers are encouraged to ensure that any valuer they engage is suitably qualified and experienced to meet their specific valuation requirements.
 To search for JAA members who provide jewellery valuation services, please click here. |

 The National Council of Jewellery Valuers (NCJV) is an independent body that was established in 1984 to promote and maintain high professional standard for jewellery and fine arts valuation in Australia.
 Valuers registered with the NCJV are required to undergo training and ongoing professional development in gemmology, diamond grading and valuing to be a member.